jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 #### Screenshots

-For those using x86_64 Intel Windows and Macs install the following ISOs, install the package `neofetch` via the package maanger and take a screenshot of the results adding them to the document below each unit.
+For those using x86_64 Intel Windows and Macs install the following ISOs, install the package `fastfetch` via the package maanger and take a screenshot of the results adding them to the document below each unit.

 * Debian Based
   * Ubuntu Desktop edition